Inverseit/wordle-cli/README.md

 ### Overview

-- NodeNext ESM TypeScript project targeting six-letter Wordle puzzles.
+- pnpm-based monorepo with a reusable solver package (`@wordle/core`) and a Next.js frontend (`@wordle/web`).
-- Ships both a CLI (`src/cli`) and a library surface (`src/lib/index.ts`) for reuse.
+- Core package exposes both a CLI (`packages/core/src/cli`) and a library surface (`packages/core/src/lib/index.ts`) for reuse.
-- Uses a disk-backed `PatternCache` keyed by the SHA-256 of the active dictionary.
+- Uses a disk-backed `PatternCache` keyed by the SHA-256 of the active dictionary (generated at build time for the web).
 - Includes two entropy-driven strategies: candidate-only and full-word probing.
-- Bundles a Kazakh six-letter dictionary (`src/lib/wordlist.ts`) by default.
+- Bundles a Kazakh six-letter dictionary (`packages/core/src/lib/wordlist.ts`) by default.
-- Supports interactive play, automated simulation, and offline precomputation.
+- Supports interactive play, automated simulation, offline precomputation, and a Tailwind-powered web UX suitable for Vercel.

 ### Mathematical Foundations